Cultivating Global Learning through Course Curricula

 Meeting the challenges and seizing the opportunities presented by our increasingly interdependent world requires a citizenry and workforce able to understand current events and their profession in a global context.
 It also requires the ability to collaborate, communicate, and cooperate across national, geographic, cultural and cognitive boundaries and develop equitable, sustainable solutions for the world’s human and natural communities.

 As such, Global Affairs is offering a professional learning opportunity for faculty to develop and promote global learning frameworks and practices, grounded in theory and with measurable outcomes.

 Call for Applications

-Global Affairs seeks faculty members interested in participating in the Curriculum Internationalization program during the 2018-19 academic year.
-We encourage Academic Senate and Academic Federation faculty members with full-time appointments in 2018-19 from all UC Davis schools and colleges interested in participating in the Curriculum Enhancement through Global Learning program.
+Global Affairs seeks Academic Senate and Academic Federation faculty members with full-time appointments from all UC Davis schools and colleges interested in participating in the Curriculum Enhancement through Global Learning program.

-The selected group will meet twice a quarter during the fall, winter, and spring quarters to explore avenues for globalizing the student experience.
+The selected group meets twice a quarter during the fall, winter, and spring quarters to explore avenues for globalizing the student experience.
 Participants have the opportunity to: